Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 …or how to make Comic Books for the US Army

-We will explore how to use applied futures methodologies to not only envision a range
+We will explore how to use applied futures methodologies to not only envision a range of possible and potential futures but how to turn these into actionable tools to change the future...like comic books!

-Durable Design: Leveraging Foresight for Multiple Scenarios.
+Durable Design: Leveraging Foresight for Multiple Scenarios

 Design Thinking and Futures methods have increasingly aligned.
 How can you leverage proven foresight practices to inspire present-day design for future people, communities, and ecologies?